aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_class_guides/ratd_mesh_class_guide.rst

    f.
 Once this task has been completed, all Service Provider nodes should be able to ping all other node loopback addresses

-2. Establish MPLS transport label distribution via Segment-Routing
+Establish MPLS transport label distribution via Segment-Routing
 =========================================================================

    a.
 Enable Segment-Routing extensions to IS-IS, leveraging MPLS data plane encapsulation

    b.
-The Segment Routing Global Block (SRBG) label range should be 900,000 – 965,535 on all Service Provider nodes
+The Segment Routing Global Block (SRGB) label range should be 900,000 – 965,535 on all Service Provider nodes

    c.
 Each node should have a globally unique Node SID equal to 900,000 + NodeID